 After breakfast, we descent from the village to Denge where we go on with our trip.
 We stop at Cancar village viewpoint to see the Spider web Rice Field.

-The colorful rice paddies found throughout Flores Island (and Asia as well) are usually laid out in rectangular plots, or sometimes as stepped terraces, but in the west part of the island, above all here in Cancar, they form a beautifully unique shape that looks like a giant spider web.
+The colourful rice paddies found throughout Flores Island (and Asia as well) are usually laid out in rectangular plots, or sometimes as stepped terraces, but in the west part of the island, above all here in Cancar, they form a beautifully unique shape that looks like a giant spider web.

-After climbing the 100 mt. high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.
+After climbing the 100 mt high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.

 3°day: Ruteng – Bajawa

-After passing by the Tepo Rakot area with its colorful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
+After passing by the Tepo Rakot area with its colourful rice terraces along the slope, we have a quick stop at Ranamese lake (entrance fee Rp 5,000).
 Ranamese area is a mountainous natural reserve with dense forests, lush vegetation and a 21-meter deep crater lake at an altitude of 1220m.

 The next stop is the small village of my driver, where I can enjoy a cup of coffee and meet his lovely family.
 Mangarrai people are very friendly and kind and above all always happy to meet foreigners and have a talk.

-We go on with Aimere village to see the interesting distillation process of the local alcoholic called arak and made from palm trees, then with the visit of Bena Village.
-Located in Ngada district on a hilltop facing the Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries old houses covered with grass.
+We go on with Aimere village to see the distillation process of the local alcoholic called arak and made from palm trees, then with the visit of Bena Village.
+Located in Ngada district on a hilltop facing the Mount Inerie, where according to a local legend the God of Bajawa tribe was enthroned to protect them, consists of two rows of 40 centuries-old houses covered with grass.

 In the middle of the village, there’s sacrificial stones and cult houses, which were used for ritual ceremonies and sacrificial offerings.
 In the afternoon we take a rest bathing in the hot springs at So’a before getting to Bajawa.